asyncvlsi/dflowmap/README.md

  and four output files will be generated in the same path with the input act file:
   * dfadd_lib.act: library of CHP processes used by dfadd
   * dfadd_chp.act: instances of CHP processes synthesized for dfadd.
-It invokes `dfadd_lib.act` for the implementation of each CHP process
+It invokes `dfadd_chplib.act` for the implementation of each CHP process
   * dfadd.conf: configuration file which specifues the performance (delay, area, leakage power, execution energy) of each CHP process
   * dfadd.stat: performance statistics of the generated CHP instances